Springleaf Residence Launches From $878K — Is This 941-Unit Mega Development Worth It?

 If Springleaf Prata is the first thing that comes to mind when you think of Springleaf, you’re not completely wrong.
 But that’s about to change.

-Springleaf, a quiet estate mainly populated by landed homes, is soon to see its first major condo launch ever: Springleaf Residence, a nearly mega development about a two-minute sheltered walk from Springleaf MRT, featuring 941 units on top of almost 345,000 sq ft of land.
+Springleaf, a quiet estate mainly populated by landed homes, is soon to see its first major condo launch ever: Springleaf Residence, a nearly mega development less than a two-minute sheltered walk from Springleaf MRT, featuring 941 units on top of almost 345,000 sq ft of land.

 Given their proximity to each other, both estates enjoy proximity to the RTS Link in Woodlands and quick accessibility to Orchard Road via MRT.
 In recent news, LTA has also announced the recategorisation of Tanah Merah, Expo, and Changi Airport MRT from EWL to TEL stations, alongside a new TEL-CRL interchange at Changi Airport Terminal 5.
 In line with the TEL extension, this will further improve Springleaf Residence’s direct connectivity to the airport and islandwide MRT routes.